The Gardens Mall

 The Gardens Mall is a two-story, enclosed shopping mall in Palm Beach Gardens, Florida.
 The mall features Macy's, Bloomingdale's, Saks Fifth Avenue, and Nordstrom.
 A former anchor store, Sears, closed in February 2024.
-The space sits vacant as of March 2024.
+Dick's Sporting Goods has attempted to operate out of the space for sometime now and eventually was able gain approval to after Sears abruptly closed down.
+The space is set to become a Dick's House of Sport by Spring 2028.

 The mall also boasts restaurants like Brio Tuscan Grille, California Pizza Kitchen, PF Chang's China Bistro, Shake Shack, Tap 42, and Cooper's Hawk Winery and Restaurant.